OpenGeoLabs/qgis-safecast/README.md

 # QGIS Safecast Plugin

 **IMPORTANT: Safecast Plugin is obsolete.
-It is replaced by a new QGIS Radiation Toolbox Plugin (https://gitlab.com/opengeolabs/qgis-radiation-toolbox-plugin).**
+It is replaced by a new Radiation Toolbox Plugin (https://gitlab.com/opengeolabs/qgis-radiation-toolbox-plugin).**

 ## Documentation